-In addition to its tribute to “ERB” and collection of posters, comic books, and other rare finds, a distinct part of the Tarzana Community & Cultural Center, which was built in the 1940s, is a large medallion of Tarzan (contributed by ERB, Inc.) in the lovely park-like courtyard, which also includes a gazebo, a vintage bell, a statue of a lion, shade trees and gardens.
+Tarzana is a midsize town situated northwest of Los Angeles.
+In addition to its tribute to “ERB” and collection of posters, comic books, and other rare finds, a distinct part of the Tarzana Community & Cultural Center, which was built in the 1940s, is a large medallion of Tarzan (contributed by ERB, Inc.) in the park-like courtyard, which also includes a gazebo, a vintage bell, a statue of a lion, shade trees, and gardens.
 The facility is made available for private event rentals.

-Another literary spot at the Center is a garden modeled after the setting in Frances Hodgson Burnett’s classic book, The Secret Garden.
+Another literary spot at the Center is a walled-off garden modeled after the setting in Frances Hodgson Burnett’s classic children’s book, The Secret Garden.

 The Tarzana Community & Cultural Center and the ERB Inc. headquarters are the eighth and ninth stops on our Southern California Author Adventures Trail.